flutter/flutter/specs/style.md

   readonly attribute Node? firstChild;
   readonly attribute Node? nextSibling;

+  // internal state:
+  // - back pointer to backing Node, if we're not a ghost
+  // - cache of resolved property values, mapping as follows:
+  //    - pseudoElement, property => StyleValue object, resolved value, StyleValueResolverSettings, cascade dirty bit, value dirty bit
+  // - property state map (initially empty), as follows:
+  //    - pseudoElement, property => object

-  any getProperty(PropertyHandle property, String? pseudoElement = null);
+  any getProperty(PropertyHandle property, GetPropertySettings? settings = null);
      // looking at the cached data for the given pseudoElement:
-     // if there's a cached value, return it
+     // if there's a cached value:
-     // otherwise, figure out which StyleValue we're going to be using, in this order:
+     //   if settings.forceCache is true, return the value
+     //   if neither dirty bit is set, return the cached resolved value
+     //   if the cascade dirty bit is not set (value dirty is set) then
+     //     resolve the value using the same StyleValue object
+     //      - with firstTime=false on the resolver settings
-     //   - look out our override declarations (first with the pseudo, if any, then without)
+     //      - with the cached state object if any
-     //   - if there's an element:
+     // if settings.forceCache is true, return null
-     //     - look at this element's StyleDeclarations (first with the pseudo, if any, then without)
+     // - if there's an override declaration with the property (with
+     //   the pseudo or without), then get the value object from there and
+     //   jump to "resolve" below.
+     // - if there's an element and it has a style declaration with the property
+     //   (with the pseudo or without), then get the value object from there
+     //   and jump to "resolve" below.
-     //   - if it's an inherited property and there's a parent:
+     // - if it's not an inherited property, or if there's no parent, then get the
+     //   default value and jump to "resolve" below.
-     //      - call getProperty() on the parent (without the pseudo)
+     // - call the parent render node's getProperty() with the same property
-     //   - use the default value
+     //   but no settings, then cache that value as the value for this element
+     //   with the given pseudoElement, with no StyleValue object, no resolver
+     //   settings, and set the state to null.
+     // resolve:
+     //   - get a new resolver settings object
-     // resolve the StyleValue giving it the property and node in question
+     //   - if the obtained StyleValue object is different than the
+     //     cached StyleValue object, or if there is no cached object, then set
+     //     the resolver settings to firstTime=true, otherwise it's the same object
+     //     and set firstTime=false.
+     //   - set the resolver settings' state to the current state for this
+     //     pseudoElement/property combination
+     //   - using the obtained StyleValue object, call resolve(),
+     //     passing it this node and the resolver settings object.
-     // cache the value, along with the StyleValueResolverSettings
+     //   - update the cache with the obtained value and resolver settings,
+     //     resetting the dirty bits; update the state similarly

   readonly attribute RenderNodeStyleDeclarationList overrideStyles;
      // mutable; initially empty
      // this is used when isGhost is true, and can also be used more generally to
      // override styles from the layout manager (e.g. to animate a new node into view)

-  private void cascadedValueAdded(PropertyHandle property, String? pseudoElement = null);
-  private void cascadedValueRemoved(PropertyHandle property, String? pseudoElement = null);
-  private void cascadedValueChanged(PropertyHandle property, String? pseudoElement = null);
+  private void cascadedValueChanged(PropertyHandle property, String pseudoElement = '');
-  private void cascadedValueDirty(PropertyHandle property, String? pseudoElement = null);
+  private void cascadedValueDirty(PropertyHandle property, String pseudoElement = '');
-    // - clear the cached data for this property/pseudoElement pair
+    // - set the appropriate dirty bit on the cached data for this property/pseudoElement pair
+    //    - cascade dirty for cascadedValueChanged
+    //    - value dirty for cascadedValueDirty
     // - if the property is needsManager, set needsManager to true
-    // - if the property is needsLayout, set needsLayout to true and walk
+    // - if the property is needsLayout, set needsLayout to true and walk up the
-    //   up the tree setting descendantNeedsLayout
+    //   tree setting descendantNeedsLayout
     // - if the property is needsPaint, add the node to the list of nodes that need painting
     // - if the property has a dependencyBit defined, then check the cache of all the
     //   properties on this RenderNode, and the cache for the property in all the child
-    //   nodes and (if pseudoElement is null) or the pseudoElements
+    //   nodes and, if pseudoElement is '', the pseudoElements of this node, and,
-    //   and if any of them have the relevant dependency bit set then call
+    //   if any of them have the relevant dependency bit set, then call
     //     thatRenderNode.cascadedValueDirty(thatProperty, thatPseudoElement)
-    // - if the property is inherited:
+    // - if the property is inherited, then for each child node, and, if pseudoElement
-    //     - call this.cascadedValueDirty(property, eachPseudoElement)
-    //     - call eachChildRenderNode.cascadedValueDirty(property, null)
-    // (these four methods all do the same thing; they might get merged into one.
-For now
-    // they're separate in case we want to make them cleverer later.)
+    //   is '', the pseudoElements of this node, if the cached value for this property
+    //   is present but has no StyleValue, call thatNode.cascadedValueChanged(property, thatPseudoElement)

   readonly attribute Boolean needsManager;
     // means that a property with needsManager:true has changed on this node